This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 In the case of All Good, not all of their products are vegan.
 But they have some products that are suitable for vegans.

 How to know which of All Good products are vegan?

-All Good marks all of its vegan products on its website.
-Also, All Good explains most of their products are vegan, except a few that contain beeswax.
+All Good states on their FAQ page, most of their products are vegan, except a few that contain beeswax.
 (See below statement)

 “Are All Good products vegan?

 Most of our products are vegan, however we do incorporate beeswax into a handful of our products (Lip Balms, All Good Goop, SPF 50+ Sunscreen Butter Tins and Sunscreen Butter Sticks, and our SPF 30 Coconut and Unscented Sunsticks).
 Our beeswax is sourced from a fellow B-Corp that treats its bees ethically and sustainably.
 Beeswax or not, all of our products are Leaping Bunny Certified, meaning that we (and the companies we source from) do not conduct product testing on animals.”

 Similar to ‘Cruelty-Free,’ there is no standard or legal definition for the label ‘Vegan.’
 But it’s usually used in the context to describe something that doesn’t contain any animal-derived ingredients or animal by-products.